 The reality of is I think those damned piggies ate better than us and I would change it if I could.
 Between their food, hay and veggies they were little eating machines.

-We originally kept them in the typical pet store cage but that was too small for them.
-When we took them out for floor time they ran laps and popcorned all over the place so we build a table to hold a cacge made from grids you could get a target at that time.
+We originally kept our piggies in the typical pet store cage, but that was too small for them.
+When we took them out for floor time they ran laps and pop corned all over the place, so we build a table to hold a cage made from grids you could get a target at that time.